 - STI improvements that will make walkways safe and accessible (e.g., through new or repaired sidewalks or curb ramps) will be measured for the distance of the entire block face on which the infrastructure improvement will be made so long as the entire distance of its walkway will then meet the definition of Safe and Accessible Walkway.
-Crosswalk improvements, which are eligible STI components, can be measured for the crosswalk distance plus the distance of one block face to which it connects, so long as the block face already is or will be a Safe and Accessible Walkway at the completion of the project. - (4) 2 points for Projects that create at least 1,000 continuous linear feet of new pedestrian facilities where none exist at the time of application submission.
+Crosswalk improvements, which are eligible STI components, can be measured for the crosswalk distance plus the distance of one block face to which it connects, so long as the block face already is or will be a Safe and Accessible Walkway at the completion of the project. - (4) Up to 2 points for Projects that fund the construction of new pedestrian facilities where none exist at the time of application submission.
+Projects will be eligible for points based on the continuous linear feet of new pedestrian facilities as listed below in subsections (A) and (B).
 Examples include new overpasses or underpasses, and new Class 1 path or sidewalk where no walkway currently exists so long as these facilities meet the definition of Safe and Accessible Walkway.
 To be considered 'continuous,' the distance of the new facility should be represented by one singular, unbroken, unduplicated line on the Project Area Map.
 Curb ramps or other wheelchair-accessible entry points are required for any crossings in this new facility but would not be sufficient in and of themselves to be eligible for this point.
-The Lane Miles of one Class I Multi-Use Path cannot be counted to fulfill the distance scoring sections for both the bikeway and walkway scoring sections; applicants may not use the same portion of a Multi-Use Path for both scoring sections. - (5) Up to 4 points for Projects that improve a local bus route by implementing any (or a multiple) of the following will be eligible for two points for each strategy.
+The Lane Miles of one Class I Multi-Use Path can be counted to fulfill the distance of this scoring section; but applicants may not use the same portion of a Multi-Use Path for both bikeway and walkway scoring sections. - (A) 2 points for at least 1,000 continuous linear feet of new pedestrian facilities where none exist at the time of application submission. - (B) 1 point for at least 500 continuous linear feet of new pedestrian facilities where none exist at the time of application submission. - (5) Up to 4 points for Projects that improve a local bus route by implementing any (or a multiple) of the following will be eligible for two points for each strategy.
 To qualify for these points, the AHSC-funded improvements must improve service along at least one bus route that serves at least one Transit Station/Stop or station inside the Project Area.
-If the improvement to the bus route(s) extends beyond the border of the Project Area, the Project's effects to improving reliability and/or speed inside the Project Area should be evident. - (A) At least one (1.0) Lane Mile of a Bus Only Lane that includes prohibition of private vehicles or High Occupancy Toll (HOT) Lanes that are in effect at least eight (8) hours a day, at least five (5) days a week. - (B) Installation of new off-board fare collection kiosks or machines at five (5) or more stops in the Project Area. - (C) Installation of new at-grade boarding infrastructure at five (5) or more stops in the Project Area. - (D) Installation of bus bulb-outs that eliminate the need for buses to pull out of the general flow lane at least five (5) or more stops in the Project Area. - (E) Installation of new or upgraded Transit Signal Priority hardware and software along all signals for one (1.0) consecutive Lane Mile. - (F) Installation of at least ten (10) new bus shelters where none currently exist in the Project Area. - (b) Green Buildings and Renewable Energy 3 Points Maximum - (1) 3 points will be awarded for Affordable Housing Developments that commit to design and construction that achieves green building status beyond California mandatory building code requirements as certified by the project architect, energy analyst, and/or sustainability consultant.
-Applicants may select from the following green building certification programs:
+If the improvement to the bus route(s) extends beyond the border of the Project Area, the Project's effects to improving reliability and/or speed inside the Project Area should be evident. - (A) At least one (1.0) Lane Mile of a Bus Only Lane that includes prohibition of private vehicles or High Occupancy Toll (HOT) Lanes that are in effect at least eight (8) hours a day, at least five (5) days a week. - (B) Installation of new at-grade boarding infrastructure at five (5) or more stops in the Project Area. - (C) Installation of bus bulb-outs or transit boarding islands that eliminate the need for buses to pull out of the general flow lane at least five (5) or more stops in the Project Area. - (D) Installation of new or upgraded Transit Signal Priority hardware and software along all signals for one (1.0) consecutive Lane Mile.